 Trapped in Paradise (1994)

 This is a predictable Christmas comedy about three thieving brothers who mess up a large heist and are caught.
 Two out of the three brothers are arrested and the other brother moves on with his life.
-Some time past and the brothers are united again and back doing crime in a sleepy small town with a large sum of cash on Christmas night.
+Some time passed and the brothers are united again and back doing crime in a sleepy small town with a large sum of cash on Christmas night.
 The movie is a pretty good comedy that better to watch in between very sentimental Christmas dramas.

 Christmas in July (1940)